 It is highly recommended students purchase and retains all required textbooks for the nursing major and required prerequisite courses, as nursing major courses are designed to build on the student's previous learning.
-During the sophomore year students will be required to acquire a dual-headed stethoscope, sphygmomanometer, penlight, watch with capability to count seconds, and centimeter ruler.
+During the sophomore year students will be required to acquire a stethoscope with both bell and diaphragm capabilities, sphygmomanometer, penlight, watch with capability to count seconds, and centimeter ruler.
 At the beginning of the junior year clinical courses, students are expected to meet the dress policy as outlined in the Professional Attire Policy.
-Students will need to acquire an appropriate uniform, lab coat, nursing patch, shoes, and other items as required.
+Students will need to acquire an appropriate uniform, shoes, and other items as required.
 Verification of completion of a American Health Association Basic Life Support (BLS) (or HeartCode BLS) course is required by the beginning of the junior nursing year.